slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Our best work is the work we find ourselves doing, when there is no obligation to do so."
 -- Naval Ravikant [1974]*

-Ask employers why did they asked you for an interview — they will describe your strengths.
+Ask employers why they invited you for an interview — they will describe your strengths.

 > *"Your work speaks only to those on the same wavelenght as you."
 -- Jean Cocteau [1889]*